kubevious/kubevious/README.md

 ## Introspect
 Kubevious provides insights optimized for specific roles and responsibilities as well as correlated app-centric views.

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/correlated-rbac/" target="_blank">Correlated RBAC</a>.
-Understand which permissions are grante to Applications though ServiceAccounts, RoleBindings and Roles.
+Understand which permissions are granted to Applications though ServiceAccounts, RoleBindings and Roles.
 ![Kubevious Correlated RBAC](https://kubevious.io/static/553c48aa1fb6426d57c9d51996a4a371/3f20e/selected-service-account.png)

 - <a href="https://kubevious.io/docs/features/cloud-native-tools/correlated-network-policies/" target="_blank">Correlated Network Policies</a>.
 Understand how NetworkPolicies are affecting applications and which traffic is allowed.